Study Abroad Program Overview

 - Culture Courses:

-- One upper-division content course divided into sections depending on Russian language level on Russian film, music, and mass media: 4.5 quarter/3 semester UC units
+- One upper-division content course divided into sections depending on Russian language level covering topics such as Russian film, music, and mass media: 4.5 quarter/3 semester UC units

 - Russian Culture lecture series and excursions: 1.5 quarter/ 1.0 semester UC units

 CIEE provides full syllabi for their courses.
-Once on the page, scroll down to find your program.
+Once on the page, scroll down to the section titled "Curriculum."

 Use the following resources to learn about courses on UCEAP:

 This program is affiliated with the Council on International Educational Exchange (CIEE) and St. Petersburg State University.
-Program participants take courses offered through CIEE and taught by St. Petersburg State University faculty.
+Program participants take courses with US students offered through CIEE and taught by St. Petersburg State University faculty.

 You are required to take a full-time course of study while abroad.
 15 quarter/10 semester UC units are required; five courses.